Welcome to our Resource Hub

 We’re also listed on the G-Cloud-14 UK Government public sector procurement framework which offers you a faster way of buying software services.

-Our team of experts are on hand if you have any questions or want help with other documents including, DPIA, SSP, and Clinical Safety Standard DCB0160.
+Our team of experts are on hand if you have any questions or want support with any of your IG, clinical safety or other governance compliance as required by your trust, e.g. DPIA, SSP and DCB0160.

 Pricing for the licensing of the Trauma App for use in clinical practice and integrated with your systems comes in three parts: